S10skeleton/Project-1-G5/README.md

 An application to help coders start their day.
 It provides a daily schedule, current weather for your local area, a youtube api to listen to your favorite music, and a github API to access your recent repositories.
 The background image is controlled dynamically based on the time of day.

-## Links to Repository and Deplayed Application
+## Links to Repository and Deployed Application

 https://s10skeleton.github.io/Project-1-G5/